puma/puma/docs/stats.md

 ### worker status

-* started_at: when the worker was started
+* started_at: when the worker started
 * pid: the process id of the worker process
-* index: each worker gets a number. if puma is configured to have 3 workers, then this will be 0, 1, or 2
+* index: each worker gets a number. if Puma is configured to have 3 workers, then this will be 0, 1, or 2
 * booted: if it's done booting [?]
 * last_checkin: Last time the worker responded to the master process' heartbeat check.
 * last_status: a hash of info about the worker's state handling requests.
 See the explanation for this in "single mode and individual workers in cluster mode" section above.